Top B2B Metrics to Track for Higher Conversions

 Account Engagement Score

 In account-based motions, the buying group, not the lead, is the unit of progress.
-A rising engagement score across multiple roles beats one hyper-active champion every time.
-Low score with high activity from one person usually signals a future stall.
+A rising engagement score across multiple roles beats one hyperactive champion every time.
+A low score with high activity from one person usually signals a future stall.

 Tools: Demandbase/6sense/Terminus for account-level scoring synced to CRM.